Our Blog

 Choosing between Teams and SharePoint

-Settling to one collaboration platform limits your productivity and functionality.
+Settling on one collaboration platform limits your productivity and functionality.
 In the golden age of technology, you can have the best functionalities and integrate them into one ecosystem to maximise your teams’ capabilities and output.
 Choosing only one between Teams and SharePoint can lead to unnecessary dilemmas.
 Instead, use them to capitalise on their unique features.

-But if your budget lets you only pick one, consider the size of your team and overall business objectives.
+But if your budget lets you pick only one, consider the size of your team and overall business objectives.
 If you have a team that requires real-time collaboration, group chats, file-sharing features, and project tracking, then Microsoft Teams is best for you.
 But if you’re looking for something that aligns more towards your business goals, SharePoint is the ideal platform for document organisation and workflows – especially if you have a large team.

 Ultimately, Teams and SharePoint are dynamic platforms and deciding which you should go with shouldn’t be a coin toss.
 The key is to compare their benefits, capabilities, and features and how those can boost your operations from communication to productivity.
 So regardless of whichever one you decide on, the key lies in understanding all they potentially bring.

-Modernise your business with Microsoft 365
+Modernise your business with Microsoft Teams and SharePoint